Preserving the Canadian public health record

 Capture

-We crawl selected public health websites on a regular schedule, preserving full-page snapshots in the WARC archival format.
+Selected public health websites were crawled to create the existing corpus, with full-page snapshots preserved in the WARC archival format.

 Index